wyvern8/akamai-nginx/README.md

 https://developer.akamai.com/api/luna/papi/resources.html

 ## Nginx integration
-The docker-compose.yml in this repo can be used to start an OpenResty containers to simulate an akamai property.
+The docker-compose.yml in this repo can be used to start OpenResty containers to simulate an akamai property.

-OpenResty (https://openresty.org) is a packaging of nginx with the required Lua modules built in.
+OpenResty ( https://openresty.org ) is a packaging of nginx with the required Lua modules built in.

 The docker-compose.yml maps the local nginx-akamai.conf and lua directory into a docker container, and a second container to act as origin has the nginx-origin.conf mapped.